akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/doc/LambdaPersistenceDocTest.java#persist-async

 .. note::
-  In order to implement the pattern known as "*command sourcing*" simply ``persistAsync`` all incoming events right away, and handle them in the callback.
+  In order to implement the pattern known as "*command sourcing*" simply call ``persistAsync`` on all incoming messages right away, and handle them in the callback.

 .. warning::